HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_SanchiMittal.md

 	-  Development of tests and tutorial example

 ## Community Bonding Period
 During the community bonding, I made sure to plan out the to-do's for the project and discuss, modify and reiterate over my project ideas.
-I familiarized myself with ROOT, TMVA, RDataFrame, RTensor, TTree and other needed data strucutres and tools via tutorials, to get a headstart before the coding period.
+I familiarized myself with ROOT, TMVA, RDataFrame, RTensor, TTree and other needed data structures and tools via tutorials, to get a headstart before the coding period.
 After finalizing, I communicated the revised expected project goals and timeline to my mentors via a powerpoint presentation, and it was finalized to begin the coding.

 ## Implementing the Prototype